-The internal design of our SDIMS prototype comprises of two layers: the Autonomous DHT (ADHT) layer manages the overlay topology of the system and the Aggregation Management Layer (AML) maintains attribute tuples, performs aggregations, stores and propagates aggregate values.
-Given the ADHT construction described in Section 4.2, each node implements an Aggregation Management Layer (AML) to support the flexible API described in Section 3.
+This section describes the internal design of our SDIMS prototype.
+As illustrated in Figure 10, the design comprises two layers: the Aggregation Management Layer (AML) stores attribute tuples and calculates and stores aggregate values and the Autonomous DHT (ADHT) layer manages the internal topology of the system.
+Given the ADHT topology described in Section 5, each node implements an Aggregation Management Layer (AML) to support the flexible API described in Section 3.
 In this section, we describe the internal state and operation of the AML layer of a node in the system.
-We defer the discussion on the interfaces between AML layer and the ADHT layer and how SDIMS handles network and node reconfigurations to Section 6.
+We defer the discussion on how an SDIMS handles network and node reconfigurations to Section 7.

-We refer to a tuple store of (attribute type, attribute name, value) tuples as a Management Information Base or MIB, following the terminology from Astrolabe [27] (originally used in the context of SNMP [32]).
+We refer to a tuple store of (attribute type, attribute name, value) tuples as a Management Information Base or MIB, following the terminology from Astrolabe [34] (originally used in the context of SNMP [39]).
 We refer to the pair (attribute type, attribute name) as an attribute key.